-Withdrawal from cocaine, unlike withdrawal from drugs such as alcohol and heroin, often produces no visible physical symptoms, instead producing symptoms such as a strong craving for the drug, fatigue, lack of pleasure, depression, anxiety, irritability and agitation.
+Withdrawal from cocaine produces symptoms such as a strong craving for the drug, fatigue, anxiety, irritability, agitation and depression.

 Several toxic reactions can follow the use of cocaine.
 Cocaine toxicity is often called cocaine overdose, but it can occur with relatively small doses, especially in combination with other drugs or when there are pre-existing medical conditions.